 - Number of Cigars Smoked for Redux: 1

-The Exclusivo Lancero starts off immediatly with strong flavors of bitter espresso beans, dark chocolate, leather, wood and just a tiny amount of black pepper.
+The Exclusivo Lancero starts off immediately with strong flavors of bitter espresso beans, dark chocolate, leather, wood and just a tiny amount of black pepper.
 There’s some spice on the lips, although it is much reduced from what I remember, but is still present a bit on the lips.
 The second half sees a large increase in sweetness, which really increases the complexity of the profile, but the core flavors stick around as well, albeit in differing amounts, with the chocolate dominant over the espresso.

 Construction was excellent, both burn and draw, for the entire cigar.
 Strength was consistently around the full-medium and never really went over the line, which is a difference from the first time I reviewed it, when it was definitely in the full category.

-The Bottom Line: It is said often, and is absolutly correct for the most part, at least in my opinion, that some Viajes really need about six months of sitting and waiting before they really start to shine.
-That is definetly the case with the Viaje Exclusivo Lancero.
+It is said often, and is absolutely correct for the most part, at least in my opinion, that some Viajes really need about six months of sitting and waiting before they really start to shine.
+That is definitely the case with the Viaje Exclusivo Lancero.
 While it was a very good cigar out of the gate, the half year of rest that these have on them have really done the blend good.
-Mellow and strong, but with a core profile of dark espresso, chocolate and black pepper, this cigar reminds me why I love the Exclusivo blend so much and think honestly it is Farkas’ best blend.
+Mellow and strong, but with a core profile of dark espresso, chocolate and black pepper, this cigar reminds me why I love the Exclusivo blend so much and think honestly it is Farkas' best blend.
 Excellent construction and great smoke production is just icing on the cake.
 I am glad I have most of a box left, as I think that these can only get better with more time.